Data. A four letter word for a big concept.

 “I also think that yes there’s lots of data but the quality and reliability of it is very mixed,” Fresneau explained.

-“Particularly where businesses have relied on legacy systems and processes and there’s never been any standardisation of how data is collected accurately and efficiently.
+“Particularly where businesses have relied on legacy systems and processes and there’s never been any standardization of how data is collected accurately and efficiently.
 It’s forcing people to go back to the basics of ‘how do we capture data in the first place?’”

 The hard truth, Fresnaeu believes, is that brokers, insurers and risk managers need to work together to get better data quality.

 “I think when it comes to risk managers and companies it’s really about working in partnership and collaboration,” she explained.
 “So, risk managers will have data they collect around their company or certain assets.